TromboneScott/Oscars/README.txt

 From the new year folder run the batch: oscars.bat Ballot (or ./oscars.sh -b)
-Leave it running so it can continuosly download the ballots as they're entered
+Leave it running so it can continuously download the ballots as they're entered

 Check the ballots as they come in and fix any names where they didn't capitalize properly
-1. Fix names direclty in the Google Sheet that the Google Form is using to collect the data
+1. Fix names directly in the Google Sheet that the Google Form is using to collect the data
 2. Either restart the batch or just wait until a new ballot is entered